 In contrast, girls, when they enact a tomboy role — and now I’m off into speculation-land — don’t seem to go so far into the weeds.
 We don’t see girls dressing up like lumberjacks or business men in suits and ties.
 They don’t do tomman, they do tomboy.
 There’s something more woman about how some of these boys perform femininity.

 Some research on tomboys shows that girls who adopt it are sometimes, in part, trying to put off the sexual attention that comes with growing up.
 So perhaps tomboyism is a way of rejecting one’s maturing body.
 In contrast, perhaps femininity appeals to some boys because we adultify and sexualize young girls; it’s a form of grown up play as well as gender deviance?

 Who knows.
-The truth is — and the article does a good job of communicating this — we have no idea what’s going on here.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+The truth is — and the article does a good job of communicating this — we have no idea what’s going on here.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.